fin-cli/handbook/contributions/pull-requests.md

 This will run all the tests that the package is set up to use, based on the presence of the respective configuration files.

 Each repository is configured to run all of its active tests on every code push.
-The [wp-cli/automated-tests](https://github.com/wp-cli/automated-tests) repository runs all tests for all repositories on a regular basis.
+The [fin-cli/automated-tests](https://github.com/fin-cli/automated-tests) repository runs all tests for all repositories on a regular basis.

 ## Finally...

 Thanks!
-Hacking on WP-CLI should be fun.
+Hacking on FIN-CLI should be fun.
 If you find any of this hard to figure out, let us know so we can improve our process or documentation!